 When severe abdominal pain and lower back pain are apparent, you could have an abdominal aortic aneurysm.
-Often, pain that remains in the back is usually associated with a back injury.
+Often, pain that remains in the back is usually associated with an injury.
 However, when it radiates from the abdomen, it is a more serious problem.
-The aorta is a large organ in your abdomen and when enlarged it can rupture causing internal bleeding.
+The aorta is a large organ in your abdomen.
+When enlarged it can rupture causing internal bleeding.
 The pain can be so intense that you are unable to stand up straight.

-Back Pain from Spinal Infection
+Back Pain Medical Emergency from a Spinal Infection

-Vertebral bone infection: A bone infection (osteomyelitis) spreads to the spine from other parts of the body, through your veins.
-Typically, this is caused by bacteria.
-Procedures in other areas of the body can cause spinal bone infections and diagnostic testing is required to identify its presence.
-Furthermore, factors that increase your risk for vertebral bone infection include the following:
+Vertebral bone infection: A bone infection (osteomyelitis) spreads to the spine from other parts of the body.
+This occurs through your veins.
+Bateria is typically the common cause to a bone infection.
+However, procedures in other areas of the body can cause infections too.
+Diagnostic testing is required.
+Factors that increase your risk for vertebral bone infection include the following:

-If you are experiencing back pain, call us at 888-409-8006 for a specialist near you.
+If you are experiencing a back pain medical emergency, call 911.
+Then call us at 888-409-8006 for a specialist near you.